shuyanzhou/docprompting/README.md

 ---

-This repository contains the code for Assignment 3 of the course Advanced Natural Language Processing.
+This repository contains the code for Assignment 4 of the course Advanced Natural Language Processing.

-In this repository, we replicate results from the research paper titled DocPrompting -
+In this repository, we dervie from the research paper titled DocPrompting -

 Shuyan Zhou, Uri Alon, Frank F. Xu, Zhiruo Wang, Zhengbao Jiang, Graham Neubig, ["DocPrompting: Generating Code by Retrieving the Docs"](https://arxiv.org/pdf/2207.05987.pdf), ICLR'2023 (**Spotlight**)

+Based on this we have the following contributions -
+1. Evaluating docPrompting on SOTA generator architectures like StarCoder and CodeLlama
+2. Evaluating docPrompting on SOTA retrievor architectures like ColBERT

 ---

 Since publicly available source-code libraries are continuously growing and changing, this paper introduces DocPrompting: a natural-language-to-code generation approach that explicitly leverages documentation by